tamoshius/example-vue-project/README.md

  ...
 OK.
 3 assertions passed.
 (18.522s)

-You can ofcourse run unit tests and e2e tests seperately with: `npm run unit` and `npm run e2e`.
+You can of course run unit tests and e2e tests seperately with: `npm run unit` and `npm run e2e`.

 ## Run the Dev Server